-According to Wikipedia, data analysis is a process within data science of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful insights, informing conclusions, and supporting decision-making.
+According to Wikipedia, data analysis is a process within data science of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful insights, informing conclusions, and supporting decision-making.

-Data is crucial to making informed business decisions, but only if you have the right analysis methods to transform a raw data set into actionable information.
+Data is crucial to making informed business decisions, but only if you have the right analysis tools and methods to transform a raw data set into actionable information.

 Every day new data finds its way to the web on the scale of zettabytes (that’s 1021 bytes!).
 Most of it ends up in repositories where it gathers the metaphorical dust, never seeing the light of day.